UWO-Aero-Design/first-commit/git-intro/instructions.md

 Now it will look as if we branched off from develop after the examples branch was merged in.
 Ill show this visually:

-We left off, with our branches in this state:
+If remember from earlier, We left off with our branches in this state:
 ```
 master (HASH A)            _____.
 develop (HASH C)                 \______._______.